 With around 87 percent of recent buyers financing their house purchase, qualifying for a mortgage is one of the most challenging aspects of the typical home buying process.
 However, if you're serious about buying a new house, being pre-approved is an essential step.

 It can help expedite the process once you've found the perfect home, and it can also signal to sellers that you're a serious buyer.
-Unfortunately, many first-time homebuyers are either unaware of the opportunity to pre-approved for a mortgage or completely disregard it.
+Unfortunately, many first-time homebuyers are either unaware of the opportunity to be pre-approved for a mortgage or completely disregard it.

-Solution: Get Pre Approved Before Touring Homes
+Solution: Get Pre-Approved Before Touring Homes

 Once you've determined that purchasing a house is something you'd want to explore and you're ready to begin finding the perfect property in Texas, start the pre-approval process with one or more mortgage lenders in your area.
 During the pre-approval process, you may have to submit several personal and financial documents to a lender.
 So come prepared!